ibm-cloud-docs/dl/ecmp.md

 {: #more-about-ecmp}

 Equal-cost multipath (ECMP) is a feature of border gateway protocol (BGP).
 Some customers asked us about using ECMP as a way to achieve redundancy.
 However, ECMP alone is not sufficient.
 This section explains why.
+{: shortdesc}

 ## Use Case 1: ECMP without diversity

 ECMP isn’t designed for creating redundant connections but for balancing the load over two links.
-With ECMP on {{site.data.keyword.cloud_notm}}, both connections must terminate to the same IBM Cloud cross-connect router (XCR), which makes it a single point of failure.
+With ECMP on {{site.data.keyword.cloud_notm}}, both connections must terminate to the same {{site.data.keyword.cloud_notm}} cross-connect router (XCR), which makes it a single point of failure.
 (In other words, ECMP can be provisioned as two sessions only on the same {{site.data.keyword.cloud_notm}} XCR).

 ECMP for redundancy or load balancing can impact diversity at the IBM XCR and careful design is recommended for projects with Diversity or High Availability (HA) requirements.